vgs-samples/vgs-checkout-flutter-demo/README.md

   }
 ```

 5. Implement `VGSCheckoutDelegate` inteface in your native channel implementation.
    VGS Checkout cannot emit events to Flutter code directly.
-It provides `VGSCheckoutDelegate` with a set of methods. t A delegate is just a class that does some work for another class and instances are usually linked by weak reference.
+It provides `VGSCheckoutDelegate` with a set of methods.
+   A delegate is just a class that does some work for another class and instances are usually linked by weak reference.
    You need to listen to `VGSCheckoutDelegate` methods and invoce methods in Flutter code using `invokeMethod`.
    It is up to you how to send and parse arguments payload.
    A suitable data structure can be Swift dictionary of type `[String: Any]` which will be transmitted as `Map<dynamic, dynamic>` in Flutter code.